Brownstoners & Chimney Leaks

 The best roofing material to use on a flat roof is a 2 Ply Modified Bitumen Torch Down Rubber Roof System.
 New York and surrounding boroughs have made the installation of new Torch Down roofs illegal, but it can be used to make repairs.

-Flat Roof Chimney and Parapet Wall Repairs on a New York Brownstoner
+Chimney and Parapet Wall Repairs in Manhattan

 The image below shows an example of a chimney that has been covered with a Modified Bitumen Torch Down Rubber Membrane, sealing it permanently.
 This technique should be applied to all parapet walls and chimneys.